Author: Lem Chuck Moth

 In Correlation to the Noah Flood

 For long, scholars were looking for clues in regard to the Noah Flood's myth as portrayed in the Bible and other western religious records.
 While many theories had been suggested, none had satisfactory answered the questions about the locality and the people that were involved in the story lines (Notes: In search for the Noah's Flood).
 Other flood myths had also been found in many parts of the world and likewise their locality could neither been verified.
 The failure to find traces of such a big scale catastrophic event disproves the claims about the global flood as taught by western religions.
 In connecting them together, we shall see that they have common root from the Southeast Asian flood's stories.
 The memory of the Great Flood still holds among the hill tribes of Central Vietnam that was the seat of the Hoabinhian culture in the past.
 Due mostly to their cultural isolation, they could retain their memory intact until modern days.
 In the interference with their lowland neighbors, some of the stories had been modified to reflect their current environment, but the main themes still stay original.
 Taking interference aside, we could see that each tribe has its own unique story that proves to be consistent with other tribes about the actual flood.
 Most agree on a common claim that continuos rain of seven days and seven nights was the cause of the flood and some stories resembled very much the Noah flood (of the Christian Bible) that their originality among the local tribes became questionable (Notes: Christian missionaries).
 Strong evidence however shows that the stories of the Noah Flood, as well as its antecedent Manu Flood of the Hindu folklore, were compiled millenniums later after the actual event.
 There are however discrepancies in both epic floods as compared to the Southeast Asian flood concerning the magnitude and the devastation, in the detail of their occurrence.
 For instance, the cause from the rain is hardly suggesting that the flood covered Southeast Asia all at once, let alone the whole world.
-There were obviously vast areas flooded around mount Himilayas due to rain through the river streams source from the Kailas Mountain.
-Stories from other tribes such as the Hroi and the Koho, moreover claim about the sea rising that could be much more catastrophic.
+There were obviously vast areas flooded around mount Himilayas due to rain through the river streams having theirs source from the Kailas Mountain.
+Stories from other tribes such as the Hroi and the Koho, moreover claim about the sea rising that could be much more catastrophic than flood from rain water.
 Along with the rains, the sea rising could cause flood strong enough to induce a big scale destruction and the lost of lives (Notes: The High Magnetude of the Flood).
 Unlike the well edited story of the Noah Flood in which only the family of Noah survived, there are many crude versions of the flood story recounted by the locals and at least two story lines could be drawn out.
 The first one is about two siblings, a brother and a sister saving themselves by entering into drums or similar floating devices.
 After the flood, the sibling committed incest and their descendants lived out to become local tribes of the high plateau.
 In the version told by the Jarai tribesmen, the two siblings are replaced by a couple.
 We shall see that this story line reflects the locality of the survivors who later settled back at their homeland.
 Other stories were found among tribes classified by scholar as the Khmer-Mon family and provide a different picture of how humanity survived and sprung back from the disaster.
 Their stories are the one that are closely related to the Manu flood's story found in Hindu and Buddhist folk tales and to the Noah flood's story of the Christian Bible.
 In this story line, more advanced floating carriers such as chests and boats were used to save themselves and animals from perishing.
 The findings led us to believe that the great flood was actually happening at Southeast Asia and more proofs of a new humanity's conception could be found through local recollection.
 Like the story of Noah's flood, the native stories convey higher standard of living of local peoples that could only be checked out by archeology of the Hoabinhian Culture.
 As compared to Neolithic live-style that was still associated to other part of the world, Southeast Asia was clearly the only site of ancient civilization that could be experiencing both the self indulgence of life and the subsequent wrath of God (Yang) as a punishment.
 Compiled to become subject of religious topic, the Flood myth along with many other Southeast Asian traditions, as we shall argue, were spread around the world by the Man and later the Meru Culture (The Human Race: The Human Civilization: The Eden of the Man Culture).
 Continuing the Koho's flood myth, the story would end with a happy ending if humanity would not repeat the same mistakes again.
 The same way that other related Flood's stories became myths, the three brother's story was seen spreading itself around the world.
 Along the way, the story line changed according to local environment.
 In one of its versions that became an epic story of the west, the three brothers were known as Ham, Shem and Japheth.
 This western diversion of human races after the flood was not quite in accordance to the eastern view.
 We shall try to reconstruct back what had been actually happening after the flood.

 THE FLOOD CULTURE